Elsie MacGill: Advocacy

-Later life
+Personal life

+Elsie MacGill married E.J.
+"Bill" Soulsby in 1943 and the couple moved to Toronto, where they began their consulting firm.

 After a short illness, MacGill died on November 4, 1980, in Cambridge, Massachusetts.
 In noting her death, Shirley Allen, a Canadian member of the Ninety-Nines organization of women aviators said of her: "She had a brilliant mind and was recognized as an outstanding Canadian woman.
 Neither gender nor disability prevented her from using her talents to serve her community and country."

-Awards and honours
+Awards, honours, and legacy

+MacGill's education and career reflected many "firsts".
+She was the first Canadian woman to earn a bachelors degree in electrical engineering in 1927 and in 1929, she became the first woman in North America, and perhaps the world, to be awarded a Master's degree in aeronautical engineering.
+In 1938, she was the first woman elected to corporate membership in the Engineering Institute of Canada (EIC).
+In 1942, MacGill was hired as Chief Aeronautical Engineer at Canadian Car and Foundry (CanCar), becoming the first woman in the world to hold such a position.
+In 1946, she became the first woman to serve as Technical Adviser for International Civil Aviation Organization (ICAO).
+In 1947 she was named chair of the United Nations Stress Analysis Committee, becoming the first woman ever to chair a United Nations committee.

 MacGill's paper, Factors Affecting the Mass Production of Aeroplanes, won the Gzowski Medal from the Engineering Institute of Canada in 1941.
 In 1953, she was one of only 50 people, and the only woman, to have her picture in the exclusive Gevaert Gallery of Canadian Executives to honour her contributions and influence.
-In 1953 the Society of Women Engineers (in the U.S.) presented her with its Achievement Award "in recognition of her meritorious contributions to aeronautical engineering," the first time that the Award had gone out of the United States.
+In 1953 the Society of Women Engineers (in the U.S.) presented her with its Achievement Award "in recognition of her meritorious contributions to aeronautical engineering," the first time the Award was given outside the United States.

 MacGill was awarded the Centennial Medal by the Canadian government in 1967, and the Order of Canada in 1971 for "services as an aeronautical engineering consultant and as a member of the Royal Commission on the Status of Women."
+She received an honorary Doctor of Law degree from the University of Toronto in 1973 and an honorary Doctor of Science degree from the University of Windsor in 1976.
 The Ninety-Nines awarded her the Amelia Earhart Medal in 1975; and in 1979 the Ontario Association of Professional Engineers presented her with their gold medal.
+She also received the Queens' Silver Jubilee Medal in 1977.